International

 1. CUSTOMER DUE DILIGENCE

-The business has established a Know-Your-Client (KYC) policy to ensure that the identities of all new and existing clients are verified to a reasonable level of certainty.
-This will include all individual clients, all directors and shareholders with a stake holding of 25% or more of client companies, all partners of client partnerships, and every board member of client charities.
+This will include all individual clients, all directors and shareholders with a stake holding of 10% or more of client companies, all partners of client partnerships and every board member of client charity organisations.
 Identities will be verified either online or face-to face or by a combination of both.

-• Other forms of identity confirmation, such as evidence of a long standing relationship with the client, or a letter of assurance from independent and reliable persons or organisations, who have dealt with the client for some time, may also provide a reasonable level of certainty.
+• Other forms of identity confirmation, such as evidence of a long-standing relationship with the client, or a letter of assurance from independent and reliable persons or organisations, who have dealt with the client for some time, may also provide a reasonable level of certainty.

-If the business fails to verify the identity of a client with reasonable certainty it will not establish a business relationship or proceed with the transaction.
+If the business fails to verify the identity of a client with reasonable certainty, it will not establish a business relationship or proceed with the transaction.
 If a potential or existing client either refuses to provide the information described above when requested, or appears to have intentionally provided misleading information, the business shall refuse to commence a business relationship or proceed with the transaction requested.

-1. RISK ASSESSMENT AND ONGOING MONITORING
+2. RISK ASSESSMENT AND ONGOING MONITORING

 The business shall take a risk-based approach in monitoring the financial activities of its clients.